LAS Art Foundation

-LAS Art Foundation is a forward-thinking arts organisation in Berlin, Germany.
+LAS Art Foundation is a non-profit arts organisation in Berlin, Germany.
 It was launched in 2019 by Jan Fischer and Bettina Kames, focussing on exploring the intersection of art, science and technology.

 The foundation's primary objective is to develop groundbreaking projects and experiences that envision the future and investigate topics ranging from artificial intelligence and quantum computing to ecology and biotechnology.

 LAS Art Foundation collaborates with visionary artists, thinkers and institutions to develop innovative projects and experiences.
 Through its diverse programme, which includes newly commissioned and existing exhibitions and performances, educational programming, publications, and research projects, the foundation seeks to illuminate the connections between art, science and technology.

 History

 LAS was established as a platform for exhibitions exploring the intersections between science, technology and art.
 The foundation was co-founded by transport entrepreneur Jan Fischer and the art historian Bettina Kames, who both wanted to bring these themes to non-specialist audiences.
 Currently, the foundation has various locations, and the exhibitions occur across different sites in Berlin, including Berlin|Kraftwerk Berlin and Halle am Berghain.
-The current Senior Curators are Carly Whitefield and Boris Magrini.
+The current Head of Programme is Carly Whitefield.

 In April 2023, Light Art Space changed its name to LAS Art Foundation, which resulted in an extensive rebranding and a new website.
 The organisation has produced exhibitions, events and educational programming exploring the intersections of art, science and technology since 2019.
 The rebranding reflects the organisation's evolution and commitment to making art accessible to everyone.
 The new website provides an interactive platform for audiences to explore the organisation's past, present and future programming.